 The possible status values are undecided, valid or backlog.
 If a transaction in neither of those states is found, a 404 Not Found HTTP status code is returned.
 We're currently looking into ways to unambigously let the user know about a transaction's status that was included in an invalid block.

-''' GET /statuses?tx
+''' GET /statuses?transaction

-id=04c00267af82c161b4bf2ad4a47d1ddbfeb47eef1a14b8d51f37d6ee00ea5cdd HTTP/1.1
+→id=8b20dbe164badd5ca0611b0e233aef9acce609fbca20f787fc7d926f300d0102 HTTP/1.1